Ahmetaygun/Movie-Recommendation-System/README.md

 # Movie Recommendation System
 The project was developed using the MovieLens dataset to recommend movies to users based on their viewing histories and the content information of the movies.
-The film recommendation system employs three different algorithms:
+The film recommendation system employs four different algorithms:

 Cosine Similarity